SummitRobotics/FRC2023/README.md

 [![Build](https://github.com/SummitRobotics/FRC2023/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/SummitRobotics/FRC2023/actions/workflows/build.yml)

-Team 5468's 2023 FRC robot code.
-This code is written in Java and is based off of WPILib's Java control system and utilizes a command based system.
+FRC code from team Chaos Theory (5468, Summit High School) for Apophis, our 2023 robot.
+This code is written in Java and based off of WPILib's Java control system.
+It utilizes a command-based architecture.

 The code is divided into several packages, each responsible for a different aspect of the robot function.
 This README explains setup instructions, the function of each package, and some of the variable naming conventions used.
-Additional information about each specific class can be found in that class' Java file.
+Additional information about each specific class can be found in their respective Java files.

 ## Setup Instructions